pelithne/k8s/workshop.md

 Also, to use the *azure-vote-front* container image with ACR, the image needs to be tagged with the login server address of your registry.
 This tag is used for routing when pushing container images to an image registry.

-To get the login server address, use the `az-acr-list` command and query for the *loginServer* as follows:
+To get the login server address, use the `az acr list` command and query for the *loginServer* as follows:

 ```azurecli
 az acr list --resource-group collectorWorkshopRG --query "[].{acrLoginServer:loginServer}" --output table